“Is there a life before death?”

 The technical skills of man have developed over thousands of years.
 Just as his language.
 Likewise, his religion.
 What was it about in the beginning?

 Winning gods grace, keeping him well tempered with all sorts of sacrifices and rites.
 In case a misfortune happened or a plague came, they unanimously said: “The gods are hungry!”
 However, like a worldwide bang, suddenly a radical turnaround happened in Israel: Stop your sacrifices, avoid the altar – first go and look for whom you are at feud with, and make peace with him.
 “Then come and sacrifice your gift.”
-So radical that it is not even of interest who is to blame for the feud.
-There's nothing wrong with the gift, but only from the criticism of traditional religious conceptions, a new perspective was gained in Israel for what faith makes true. bek
+The world's turning point?

 Therefore, if you bring your gift to the altar, and there recall that your brother has anything against you, leave your gift there at the altar, go first and be reconciled with your brother, and then come and offer your gift.